RobRendell/OwlcatKingmakerModCraftMagicItems/README.md

 ## To Do
 * Perhaps put the "Mod disabled" text into Strings_enGB.json anyway, so it can be translated?
 Load manually?
 * upgrading a Physical Might +4 to Perfection +4 used the standard item ... but cost -250 gp in version 1.8.6
-* Impact and Oversize are not stacking.
 * Double weapons
-* Crafting skill bonus for favoured school, penalty for opposition school.
 * Remove assumption that GUIDs are 32 characters long, given more mods with custom GUIDs are becoming available.
 * In BuildCustomRecipeItemGuid, sort enchantments and remove GUIDs lexographically so blueprint is always the same.
 * Add "Fabricate" custom spell to instantly do mundane crafting, and to add special materials to existing items.